kagalle/objective-gentoo/gentoo_install_guide.rst

 Boot the live-CD
 ================

 #.
+BIOS setup

-Boot the machine and enter the BIOS setup (Del, F3, etc)
+   Boot the machine and enter the BIOS setup (Del, F1, F10, Esc, etc.)

    a.
 Change the settings for legacy BIOS boot to support UEFI only.
 We want to use UEFI and doing this will remove all of the legacy boot options from the boot menu selection, which we don't want to be booting anyway. (recommended)
    #.
 Find the setting for "Windows" vs "Other OS" and choose "Windows".
 This will enable additional options for secure boot which you may want.

 #.
 Boot the thumb-drive \***

-   Use whatever BIOS keystroke is needed (Del, F3, etc - some machines will have a F-key assigned to get to the boot menu directly, others have override boot options in the "Exit..." menu of setup.
+   Use whatever BIOS keystroke is needed (Del, F1, F10, Esc, etc. - some machines will have a F-key assigned to get to the boot menu directly, others have override boot options in the "Exit..." menu of setup.
 Choose the option to boot the thumbdrive.

 #.
+Configure networking \***

-Configure networking - either wireless or wired \***
+   Configure either wireless or wired.
+Wired is easier and generally faster if you have a wired connection.

    ::